Half-Life: Echoes: Development

 The mod was announced on March 6, 2014, by Coburn on Mod DB, citing the original Half-Life game and user-created mods as a reason to "give back to the community."
 Coburn stated that the mod was his "first real modding effort," creating a small campaign before expanding it during his spare time.
 The development took five years to complete before releasing on August 10.
 During the development, his child was born with a heart complication and required surgery at the Royal Hospital for Children, Glasgow and recovered.
 After the mod was complete, he requested all fans who wanted to donate to the hospital.

 The mod uses voice lines from the original Half-Life, as well as Half-Life: Opposing Force, Half-Life: Blue Shift, Half-Life: Decay, and Half-Life 2: Episode Two.

 On August 12, 2021, a team of developers announced a remake in Black Mesa called Black Mesa: Candidate Twelve after half a year in production.
+However this was confirmed to be on a hiatus in 2025 as they moved onto other projects.